Andrew-WR/hylix_eval/README.md

 - `EXPERIMENT.md`: scope, settings, and limitations.
 - `SECURITY.md`: untrusted-code precautions.
 - `kit_manifest.json`: task counts and hashes for the critical public files.

-## Reporting

-Please report the endpoint metadata from `run_metadata.json`, the complete sampling command, task count, task-level paired results, and confidence intervals where appropriate.
-The historical sample is small (20 tasks), so individual-task outcomes should accompany aggregate percentages.